-The eco-friendly homes of the Echo Hills Community are collaboratively designed by owners and developers.
+The eco-friendly homes of the Echo Hills Cottages are collaboratively designed by owners and developers.

 Every New Home at Echo Hills is Designed to Meet a High Level of Green Built Certification